Bhavin1018/Fluxion/README.md

 - `options`: Configuration options for the store
   - `middleware`: Array of middleware functions
   - `devtools`: Enable Redux DevTools integration (default: false)
-  - `name`: Name for the store in DevTools (default: 'ReactFlow Store')
+  - `name`: Name for the store in DevTools (default: 'Fluxion Store')

 **Returns:** A store instance with the following methods:
 - `getState()`: Returns the current state